backyardbiomech/newjekylltest/Labs/Thermoregulation/ThermoregulationLab.md

 5. Record for 5 minutes, the stop.
 Save your data file with a meaningful name.
 6. Share the file with yourself for analysis on another computer.
 7. Take the measurements needed to calculate the surface area of the mouse.
-8. Using the same DataPad process as above, select and save ranges of data.
-Copy, and paste into the appropriate places in the Excel file, then compute the four measurements of half-life under conditions of `evaporative heat loss`.

-#### Experiment 5 – “Fleecy mouse” Optional if time permits
+### Experiment 5 – “Fleecy mouse” Optional if time permits
 Our model mice are unlike most organisms in that they lack any form of insulation, fur or otherwise.
 Here we’ll mimic the effect of one of the better biological insulators by wrapping our mouse in a small blanket.

 1. Get a shiny mouse from the tank.
 Dry it off with a towel.
 Wrap it in a piece of cloth towel or fleece, held on with a rubber band.